Automation, Control & Plant Intelligence - Articles, Analysis, Reviews, Interviews & Views

 |Validate the text on the customer screen using multi level validation.||Look text CONSTANTS.CUST_TXT win CUST.TITLE_WIN area wait 1|

 Logs pass/fail messages.

->Log $CURLOG "Soft Error: Did not
+>Log $CURLOG "Soft Error: Did not find customer screen"

 >log $CURLOG "Passed: Customer screen is displayed"